Syncline-blip/FileGuard/update_log.md

 ---

+## V1.3: Bug fixes from V1.2 and more
+- UI Changes
+- Bug fixes on list view

 ---
 ## Bugs TODO:
-- Bug when trying to sort an already sorted folder it shows files within sub folders that it was not specified to sort
+- ~~Bug when trying to sort an already sorted folder it shows files within sub folders that it was not specified to sort~~ (FIXED)